lizmat/raku-all-modules/zostay/perl6-ArrayHash/README.md

     method multivalued() returns Bool:D

 This setting determines whether the ArrayHash is a regular array-hash or a multi-hash.
-Usually, you will use the [sub array-hash](sub array-hash) or [sub multi-hash](sub multi-hash) constructors rather than setting this directly on the constructor.
+Usually, you will use the [sub array-hash](sub array-hash) or [sub multi-hash](sub multi-hash) constructors rather than setting this directly on the `new` constructor.

 method new
 ----------